 To open a bar, your starting budget should be no less than £20,000 with the expectation that this number will increase as you establish your business.
 Aside from stock, you should factor in the costs of rent which could be from £3,250 to £6,500 depending on where your bar is based.
 Secondly you’re going to have to fork out for a liquor licence which varies depending on where your business is based but should be relatively cheap.

-Another key cost will be business insurance and you will need to register your business as a Limited Liability Corporation (LLC).
-It is recommended that you get the highest coverage for your business to make sure you’re covered for any alcohol fuelled conflicts between customers or against your staff.
+Another key legal cost will be business insurance; it is recommended that you get the highest coverage for your business to make sure you’re covered for any alcohol fuelled conflicts between customers or against your staff.